 Providing a Positive Working Environment

-As an achieving organisation, we understand the importance of equipping our people with the right skills to do their job and of recognising their contributions to our business success.
-We promote safety, health and well-being in the workplace and appreciate the value of work/life balance.
+As an organisation committed to our patients and superior performance, we understand the importance of equipping our people with the right skills to do their job and of recognising their contributions to our business success.
+We promote collaboration, diversity, safety, health and well - being in the workplace and appreciate the value of work / life balance.

-Managing our people responsibly ensures that we continue to attract, engage and retain high calibre employees and leaders in an increasingly competitive employment market.
+Managing our people responsibly and inspirationally ensures that we continue to attract, develop and retain high calibre employees and leaders in an increasingly competitive employment market.
 This is critical to the ongoing success of our business.

 We aim for direct, open and timely communication with employees, and appropriate consultation on employment matters.
 Globally we operate with a range of models: direct relationships with employees; union representation; staff committees; and works councils.
 We respect the right of employees to seek representation and to enter into collective bargaining arrangements and we maintain constructive relationships with employee representatives.

 Workforce diversity is essential to CSL’s growth and long-term success.
-As outlined in our Code of Responsible Business Practice, CSL aims to ensure our workforce reflects the diversity of the communities in which we operate and fosters a culture of inclusiveness that CSL has long demonstrated.
+As outlined in the Code of Responsible Business Conduct, CSL aims to respect and encourage diversity in all its forms, including gender, age, ethnicity, sexual orientation, and cultural background.

 In addition, CSL’s

-Diversity Policy (0.03Mb) sets out in detail our commitment.
+Diversity Policy (0.03Mb)sets out in detail our commitment.
 The policy outlines the importance of diversity and inclusiveness to CSL and how, as a Company, we will incorporate diversity into our business practices.
-CSL also has developed specific gender diversity objectives, which will ensure we continue to build strong and consistent systems and processes to further support a diverse workplace.
+Each year, CSL develops specific gender diversity objectives, which will ensure we continue to build strong and consistent systems and processes to further support a diverse workplace.
 Disclosure and progress towards our objectives are available in our

 Annual Report (online or PDF) and Shareholder review.